thejessewinton/jessewinton.com/src/content/ai.md

 description: 'My thoughts on AI in creative work.'
 ---

-My thoughts on AI are simple.
-I don't use it, and neither should you.
+I don't use AI in my writing or creative work, and neither should you.